 In Berlin A Germany-wide ticket for trainees is expected to be available from March 2026.
 According to the Berlin Chamber of Skilled Crafts, this is a successor to the VBB trainee subscription.

-Even Apprentices in the electrical trade in North Rhine-Westphalia Trainees can rejoice: Their training companies are expected to take over the Germany Ticket from the first quarter of 2026.
+Non-personal or anonymized information remains protected by tax secrecy.
+Disclosure to third parties is only allowed if no identification is possible and both states confirm that no harm to tax administration will occur.
+Apprentices in the electrical trade in North Rhine-Westphalia Trainees can rejoice: Their training companies are expected to take over the Germany Ticket from the first quarter of 2026.
 This is according to the new [relevant authority/organization].
 Collective agreement before, which FEH.NRW and the IG Metall union agreed on October 2, 2025.
 Read more about this in this article.

 Digital Craftsman Map: